meharib/algorithms_quesions/README.md

 [Solution](src/main/java/backtracking/FlowCheckerWithBackTracking.java)<br>
 when recursively exploring all four directions if one the four directions returns true then the caller should return true.
 If all return false, then the caller should return false.<br>

-## Why use it?

-Why use it content goes here
-## How to use it

-How to use it content goes here

 ### 2 Print All Subsets<br>
 Give a set like {"a", "b", "c"} print all possible subsets the number is 2^n so in this case 8 if we exclude empty set it is 7